-This week, theologians, biblical experts and sex abuse survivor advocates contended with a thorny and uncomfortable topic on Twitter, but one that needs to be discussed.
+Every few months, theologians, biblical experts and sex abuse survivor advocates contend with a thorny and uncomfortable topic on Twitter — probably the worst place to have such a conversation — but one that needs to be discussed.
 Was King David, the beloved hero of the Old Testament, guilty of rape?

 The question centers on the story of David and Bathsheba, as told in 2 Samuel 11.
 The key text is in verses 2 – 5.